NVIDIA/nsight-aftermath-samples/VkHelloNsightAftermath/README.md

 NOTE: this sample code implements GPU crash dump collection and decoding in a single application, but this is not the typical use case.
 Rather, users will typically split this into a GPU crash dump collection phase, integrated into the graphics application, and an offline decoding phase, implemented as an offline GPU crash dump analysis tool.

 ## Building the Sample

+On Windows

 * Install the Vulkan SDK on your platform and make sure the environment variable `VULKAN_SDK` is set.
-* Install the Nsight Aftermath SDK on your platform and make sure the environment variable `NSIGHT_AFTERMATH_SDK` is set.
+* Unpack the Nsight Aftermath SDK on your platform and make sure to set the `NSIGHT_AFTERMATH_SDK` environment variable to the directory containing the files.
 * Run CMake to generate your build files (for example, `cmake -G "Visual Studio 15 2017 Win64" -S . -B .\Built`).
 * Build the VkHelloNsightAftermath target from the generated Visual Studio solution (`Built\VkHelloNsightAftermath.sln`).

+On Linux

+* Install the Vulkan SDK on your platform and set up the `VULKAN_SDK` environment varible, e.g., run `source <Vulkan SDK dir>/setup-env.sh`.
+* Unpack the Nsight Aftermath SDK on your platform and make sure to set the `NSIGHT_AFTERMATH_SDK` environment variable to the directory containing the files.
+* Create a directory for the build artifacts under the VkHelloNsightAftermath directory, e.g. `mkdir built && cd built`.
+* Run `cmake .. && make` to generate the Makefile and build the VkHelloNsightAftermath executable.

 ## Running the Sample

-* Run `VkHelloNsightAftermath.exe`, if necessary, copy `GFSDK_Aftermath_Lib.x64.dll`
-  to the working directory.
+* On Windows, run `VkHelloNsightAftermath.exe`, if necessary, copy `GFSDK_Aftermath_Lib.x64.dll` to the working directory.
+* On Linux, run `./VkHelloNsightAftermath`.
 * The application will render a simple animated cube and will hang/TDR after a few seconds.
 * A GPU crash dump file (`VkHelloNsightAftermath-<PID>-<COUNT>.nv-gpudmp`),